rohan220102/RV4Life/backend/README.md

 #### Before executing the following steps, cd INTO the backend/ directory.

+To Install Dependencies:

+`pipenv install`

 To activate the virtual environment:

 `pipenv shell`

-To Install Dependencies:

-`pip install -r requirements/local.txt`

 To Start Server (default port = 8000):